Azure/bicep-registry-modules/CONTRIBUTING.md

 Once the module files are validated locally, you can commit your changes and open a pull request.
 You must link the new module proposal in the pull request description if you are trying to add a new module.
 Adding or updating multiple modules is not supported and will cause a failure in the pull request validation CI, so please only add or change one module at a time.

-## Prefix the PR TItle based on the type of change.
+## Prefix the pull request title based on the type of change

 The modules in the repository follow Semantic Versioning.
 A GitHub action checks that PRs include a prefix.
 This acts as a stepping stone to automating the version incrementing, this action requires each PR have a semantic prefix.